 The number of positive tests for respiratory viruses, including Influenza and COVID-19, exploded from mid-November on the North Shore.
-The Public Health Department is concerned about the consequences for emergencies and is monitoring outbreaks in certain settings where vulnerable people are present.
+The Public Health Department is concerned regarding the consequences for emergencies and is monitoring outbreaks in certain settings where vulnerable people are present.

 In a press briefing this Friday morning, Dr. Richard Fachehoun resumed his prevention recommendations, repeated so often during the pandemic.
 “Update your vaccinations, wear the mask in public places… Help us avoid more hospitalizations!”